andysign/for-crowdemotion/README.md

 ### CrowdEmotion Developer Exercise: Solution: API Connections

-After creating the PASSWORD env, you can run the backend with `npm run start` either in your normal host machine or inside a docker container virtual machine then you can test all the BackendAPI end-points with curl like described below.
+After creating the PASSWORD env, you can run the backend with `npm run start` either in your normal host machine or inside a docker container virtual machine then you can test all the BackendAPI end-points with curl because those end-points will be used to provide the solutions to all use cases described at the beginning:

-* **Login**: <br><br>
+0. **A user should be able to LOGIN**: <br>
+The assumption is we have only one user, this user will need a token for all the other api calls.<br><br>
 `curl -X POST -d '{"username":"admin","password":"password"}' -H "Content-Type: application/json" localhost:3000/login` <br><br>
 CURLstdout:
 ```json